Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 ---

-# 4. Remember That Canon Characters Already Have Fallbacks
+# 6. Remember That Canon Characters Already Have Fallbacks

-Original characters begin with a relatively clean slate.
+Original characters begin with a relatively blank slate.

 Canon characters do not.